Neotriz/100-days-of-code/log.md

 1. Active Tabs are working properly when re-rendering the pages
 2. Users can see if they are logged in or not via Materialice's CSS
 3. Users's database are updated when they make search

+### Day 2: January 4th 2017

+**Today's Progress**: Working on FCC's Nightlife Coordination App

+**Thoughts**: Though relatively simple I've completed one of the user stories':
++ As an unauthenticated user, when I login I should not have to search again.

+Unfortunately today marks my last say in Florida to spend my time with them.
+Back to CA!
+I am hoping to finish the rest of the functunality by the end of this week!